James 5 – The Life of a Living Faith

 i.
 First we see the perseverance of Job.
 Passages such as Job 1:20-22 show us the tremendous perseverance of this afflicted man, who refused to curse God despite his severe and mysterious suffering.

 ii.
 We see also the end intended by the Lord, speaking of the ultimate goal and purpose of God in allowing the suffering to come upon Job.
 Perhaps the greatest end intended by the Lord was to use Job as a lesson to angelic beings, even as God promises to use the church (Ephesians 3:10-11).
+When we understand that God has a good purpose, even painful things are put into different perspective.
 “If a man were to attack me with a knife I would resist him with all my strength, and count it a tragedy if he succeeded.
 Yet if a surgeon comes to me with a knife, I welcome both him and the knife; let him cut me open, even wider than the knife-attacker, because I know his purpose is good and necessary.”
 (Spurgeon)

 iii.
 We see further that the Lord is very compassionate and merciful.
 This is not immediately apparent in the story of Job; we can quickly think that God was cruel to Job.
 Yet upon consideration, we can see that God was indeed very compassionate and merciful.